replicatedhq/help-center/content/docs/kb/supporting-your-customers/resetting-console-password.md

 index: "docs"
 ---

-If the customer chooses to secure their on-prem Replicated admin console with a password they can reset that password (or switch the authentication type to LDAP/unsecured) by visiting https://`<server>`/create-password.
+If the customer chooses to secure their on-premise Replicated admin console with a password they can reset that password (or switch the authentication type to LDAP/unsecured) by visiting https://`<server>`/create-password.